 Usersnap: If you are stumbling over our very own 404-page, you might get a free cookie 🙂

 Grammarly: Every week, Grammarly sends you your progress report and how you compare to the rest of the Grammarly users.
 It’s part productivity check, part silent competition and full-time fun to get these little insights every week.

-Pandora: This is a business model that is build on surprise.
+Pandora: This is a business model that is built on surprise.
 The music-streaming service lets you choose a genre/mood/artist/or song and plays similar songs.
-Being a big Pandora fan myself, I was able to find new favorite artists and songs completely by accident.
+Being a big Pandora fan myself, I was able to find new favourite artists and songs completely by accident.

 “1.
 Audience.
 This is first and foremost.
 Nobody sells to one homogeneous blob of prospects.
 What are your unique target segments? (…)